National Wilderness Preservation System: Wilderness areas

 On federal lands in the United States, Congress may designate an area as wilderness under the provisions of the Wilderness Act of 1964.
 Multiple agencies, including the Bureau of Land Management, the National Park Service, the Fish and Wildlife Service, and the U.S. Forest Service, are responsible for the submission of new areas that fit the criteria to become wilderness to Congress.
 Congress then reviews these cases on a state by state basis and determines which areas and how much land in each area will become part of the WPS.
 There have been multiple occasions in which Congress designated more federal land than had been recommended by the nominating agency.
-Whereas the Wilderness Act stipulated that a wilderness area must be "administered for the use and enjoyment of the American people in such a manner as will leave them unimpaired for future use and enjoyment as wilderness", the Eastern Wilderness Areas Act of 1975, which added 16 national forest areas to the NWPS, allowed for the inclusion of areas that had been severely modified by human interference.
+Where as the Wilderness Act stipulated that a wilderness area must be "administered for the use and enjoyment of the American people in such a manner as will leave them unimpaired for future use and enjoyment as wilderness", the Eastern Wilderness Areas Act of 1975, which added 16 national forest areas to the NWPS, allowed for the inclusion of areas that had been severely modified by human interference.

 The Wilderness Act provides criteria for lands being considered for wilderness designation.
 Though there are some exceptions, the following conditions must be present for an area to be included in the NWPS: (1) the land is under federal ownership and management, (2) the area consists of at least five thousand acres of land, (3) human influence is "substantially unnoticeable," (4) there are opportunities for solitude and recreation, and (5) the area possesses "ecological, geological, or other features of scientific, educational, scenic, or historical value."

 Wilderness areas are subject to specific management restrictions; human activities are limited to non-motorized recreation (such as backpacking, camping, hunting, fishing, horseback riding, etc.), scientific research, and other non-invasive activities.
 During these activities, patrons are asked to abide by the Leave No Trace policy.
-This policy sets guidelines for using the wilderness responsibly, and leaving the area as it was before usage.
+This policy sets guidelines for using the wilderness responsibly and leaving the area as it was before usage.
 These guidelines include: Packing all trash out of the wilderness, using a stove as opposed to a fire, camping at least 200 ft from trails or water sources, staying on marked trails, and keeping group size small.
 When closely observed, the Leave No Trace ethos ensures that wilderness areas remain untainted by human interaction.
 In general, the law prohibits logging, mining, motorized or mechanized vehicles (including bicycles), road-building, and other forms of development in wilderness areas, though pre-existing mining claims and grazing ranges are permitted through grandfather clauses in the Wilderness Act.
 Wilderness areas fall into IUCN protected area management category Ia (strict nature preserves) or Ib (wilderness areas).